Peptide Research in Neurological Disorders: Unlocking the Potential of Peptides, Proteins, and Amino Acids

 3. The Science Behind Peptides in Neurological Research

-Mechanisms of Peptide Action:
+Mechanisms of Peptide Action in Neural Tissue:

-Modulation of synaptic transmission
+Modulation of synaptic transmission through presynaptic and postsynaptic receptor binding

 Emerging Laboratory Models:

-4. Key Applications: From Cognitive Enhancement to Neuroprotection
+5. Key Applications: From Cognitive Enhancement to Neuroprotection

 Neuroprotection and Anti-Inflammatory Approaches

-5. GLP1-S, GLP2-T, and GLP3-R: The New Frontier in Peptide Research
+6. GLP1-S, GLP2-T, and GLP3-R: The New Frontier in Peptide Research

 Researchers have recently begun focusing on the family of GLP-like research peptides including GLP1-S, GLP2-T, and GLP3-R—structured to study their unique properties in metabolic and neurological pathways.
+Here’s what makes these peptides particularly interesting from a neuroscience perspective: GLP receptors are expressed not only in pancreatic tissue but also throughout the central nervous system, including the hippocampus, hypothalamus, and cortex.

 GLP1-S (Research Only)